Powdered sugar: Use

 Powdered sugar is used in industrial food production when a quick-dissolving sugar is required.
 Home cooks use it principally to make icing or frosting and other cake decorations.
-It is often dusted onto baked goods to add a subtle sweetness and delicate decoration.

 Powdered sugar is available in varying degrees of fineness, most commonly XXX, XXXX, and 10X: the greater the number of Xs, the finer the particles.
+The most commonly used powdered sugars are those categorized as 6X and 10X.
 Finer particles absorb more moisture, which results in caking.
 Because of anticaking agents, it cannot always be used as a substitute for granulated sugar.
 Canadian regulations limit powdered sugar to 5% starch or an anticaking agent.

 Other varieties

 Caster sugar

 Caster sugar (also referred to as superfine, bar, or baker's sugar) has a larger particle size than powdered sugar, approximately half that of granulated sugar, and has no added starch.
 It is commonly used in baking and cold mixed drinks because it dissolves faster than granulated white sugar.
 Caster sugar can be easily prepared at home by grinding white sugar in a food processor to make it finer.
 The most common food caster sugar is used in is meringue.